RINNE-TAN/collapsing-towers/README.md

 ### Axiom Inventory

 The mechanization contains **zero `sorry` blocks** — every theorem claimed in the paper is fully proved.
 A clean `lake build` is sufficient to confirm
 this: Lean 4 treats `sorry` as a compilation warning.

 ### Verifying with `#print axioms`

 To audit the axioms for each key theorem, add the following lines to each variant's `Defs.lean` (e.g., `Instar/TwoLevelRec/Defs.lean`).
-All of these are standard built-in axioms provided by Lean:
+They can be used to audit the assumptions a theorem relies on.

 ```lean
 #print axioms deterministic.decomposition_ctxℙ